Get Help & Answers Now

 How Does Clonidine Work?

-Clonidine may also reduce pain signals from the spinal cord to the brain’s higher centers by releasing norepinephrine to produce analgesia and relaxation.
+Clonidine may also reduce pain signals from the spinal cord to the brain’s higher centers by releasing norepinephrine.
+Since this hormone plays a vital role in the regulation of arousal and stress reactions, it can result in an overall feeling of relaxation and decreased pain.[7]

-Many uncomfortable and painful symptoms experienced during opioid withdrawal result from a hyperactive sympathetic nervous system.
-Clonidine helps to reduce this hyperactivity, minimizing withdrawal symptoms, including hot flashes, sweating, muscle aches, runny nose, anxiety and irritability.
+Many uncomfortable and painful symptoms experienced during opioid withdrawal result from an overactive nervous system.
+Clonidine helps to reduce this hyperactivity, minimizing withdrawal symptoms.
+As a result, people experience fewer symptoms, including hot flashes, sweating, muscle aches, runny nose, anxiety and irritability.

 Clonidine for MAT